-Company level ESG analysis (monitoring through holding and exiting) and engagement (monitoring through holding and exiting) are conducted by the investment team directly; we do not have a separate sustainability research team.
-The lead analysts are responsible for both financial and ESG analysis, and engagement of investees.
+The resourcing of ESG analysis (monitoring through holding and exiting) and engagement (monitoring through holding and exiting) is managed within the investment team directly; we do not have a separate sustainability research team.
+Our analysts are responsible for analysis of all risks including both financial and ESG risks, and performing relevant further engagement of investees.
 This approach is the same across all geographies within our investment universe.
 We ask analysts to focus on: